 The screen and the speakers

-Where many laptops nowadays get thinner bezels, those of this HP are still quite thick.
-Nevertheless, this doesn't affect the quality of the screen, because watching a video in Full HD looks fine.
-You can also see good colors from different viewing angles.
-The screen is matte, which is useful when light falls on the screen, but which does affect the color reproduction.
-The sound that the speakers produce is quite nice, but don't expect much bass or high-quality sound.
+While the bezel on many laptops is getting thinner and thinner these days, this HP still has a fairly large bezel.
+But that doesn't impact the quality of the screen, because watching a video in Full HD still looks good.
+Even from different viewing angles, you still see the right colors.
+The screen does have a matte finish, which is convenient when the light hits the screen, but it does take away from the color representation.
+The sound that the speakers produce is fine, but don't expect a lot of bass or a high-quality sound.

-In terms of battery performance, the HP doesn't stand out, but it doesn't underperform either.
-After watching a 2-hour movie in Full HD at the highest performance, I still had about 65% battery life.
-Typing texts for a whole working day or working in spreadsheets is less stressful for the battery, so using a laptop for a full working day should work.
-Provided that you don't watch too many videos during the day.
+The HP doesn't really stand out when it comes to battery performance, but it doesn't fall short either.
+After 2 hours of watching a movie in Full HD at the highest settings, I still had about 65% battery left.
+A whole day of typing or working in spreadsheets is less demanding for the battery, so you should be able to use the laptop for a full working day.
+As long as you're not busy watching videos all day.

-With an Intel Core i3 processor and an SSD on board, you can expect to be able to start working quickly.
-This is the case, because the login screen presents itself to me within 11 seconds.
-Not super-fast, but certainly not slow either.
-For example, Microsoft Word takes 5 seconds to load.
-That's pretty fast.
-All in all, the HP scores pretty well in this area.
+With an Intel Core i3 processor and an SSD on board, you would expect to get to work relatively quickly.
+And that is the case, because the login screen pops up in just 11 seconds.
+Not super fast, but definitely not slow either.
+Microsoft Word takes 5 seconds to start up, for example.
+That is pretty fast.
+All things considered, the HP scores fairly well in this area.

-The SSD is also fast as mentioned above, but with 128GB you still have little storage space for your files.
-That problem is of course easier to solve with an extra SD card or by saving files in the cloud, but I think a larger SSD would be a good idea.
-The Intel Core i3 processor doesn't make the laptop suitable for things other than sending emails, typing text, or surfing the web, but fortunately, these programs can easily run simultaneously without the HP slowing down.
+As mentioned above, the SSD is fast.
+But with 128GB, you don't have much storage space for all your files.
+That problem is easily solved with an extra SD card, or by saving your files in the cloud.
+But I secretly think a larger SSD wouldn't have been an unnecessary luxury.
+The Intel Core i3 processor makes this laptop suitable for little more than emailing, typing out texts, or browsing the internet.
+But luckily, these programs can at least run at the same time without slowing the HP down.

 Particularities: virtually silent

-The laptop stays fairly quiet even under heavy loads.
-That's because there are few moving parts in the laptop.
-You do hear a strange buzz when you considerably tax the laptop, but this is hardly audible and therefore not very bothersome.
-Moreover, if the sound is on, you obviously don't hear the sound at all.
-Good to know for those who are bothered by the noise the fans of some laptops make.
+The laptop remains fairly silent, even when it's really put to work.
+That is because there aren't many moving parts in the laptop.
+You do hear a strange buzz when you give your laptop fairly demanding tasks, but you don't really hear it, so it's not that distracting.
+And when the sound is on, you don't hear the buzz at all.
+Always good to know for those people who don't like the noise that the fans make in some laptops.